rpm-software-management/rpm/docs/manual/buildsystem.md

 are only called if there's no corresponding buildsystem specific macro defined.

-Rpm ships with a default to perform `%autosetup -p1` in `%prep`, so unless a buildsystem has an unusual source preparation sequence source preparation will "just work".
+Rpm ships with a default to perform `%autosetup -p1 -C` in `%prep`, so unless a buildsystem has an unusual source preparation sequence source preparation will "just work".
 Passing extra arguments to a section is exactly the same with defaults and buildsystem specific macros, so the user does not need to know which one is being used.
-For example, if the upstream source doesn' version their source release directory, it can simply be supplied with the following in the spec:
+For example, if your patches need to be applied with a non-default prefix stripping:

 ```
-BuildOption(prep): -n %{name}
+BuildOption(prep): -p0
 ```

 Note that the defaults are only meant for upstream and distro-level